Condition Severity: Moderate

 - Bleed can be stopped by a Heal check, or through the application of any effect that cures hit point damage or grants temporary hit points (even if the bleed is ability damage).

-- The DC of the Heal check is an Average DC based on the CR of the creature or effect that inflicted the bleed condition.
+- The DC of the Heal check is an Average DC based on the CR (challenge rating) of the creature or effect that inflicted the bleed condition.

 - The Heal check, healing or temporary hit points provide no benefit other than to stop the Bleed condition.